The DotHillFCDriver and

 Create a new volume type for each distinct

-can be used to allocate volumes from any of them.Example 2.8.
+volume_backend_namevalue that you added to cinder.conf.
+The example below assumes that the samevolume_backend_name=dothill-arrayoption was specified in all of the entries, and specifies that the volume typedothillcan be used to allocate volumes from any of them.Example 2.8.
 Creating a volume type

 $

-cinder type-create dothill
+cinder type-create dothill$

-cinder type-key dothill set volume_backend_name=dothill-array
+cinder type-key dothill set volume_backend_name=dothill-arrayAfter modifying

 The following table contains the configuration options that are specific to the Dot Hill drivers.

-Configuration option = Default value | Description |
+| Configuration option = Default value | Description |

-[DEFAULT] | |
+| [DEFAULT] | |

 dothill_api_protocol = https |